Hempcrete: Life cycle analysis

 The impacts arising from indirect land use changes of hemp cultivation, maintenance work, and end-of-life need to be studied to create a full cradle-to-grave environmental impact profile of hempcrete blocks.
 To counteract the negative environmental impacts that hempcrete blocks have on the environment the transport distances should be shortened as much as possible.
-Furthermore, since hempcrete is not typically load-bearing, ratios should be explored to possibly completely remove the cement from the mixture.
+Since hempcrete is not typically load-bearing, ratios should be explored to possibly completely remove the cement from the mixture.

 Summary

 Hempcrete is a fairly new natural building material whose usage has increased throughout European countries in recent years and is gaining traction within the United States.
 The Hemp Building Foundation submitted paperwork to the International Residential Codes (IRC) in February 2022 to certify the material as a national building material, allowing the construction industry to gain more familiarity with the material.

 Hempcrete is a construction building material that uses hemp shives, aggregate, water, and a type of binder to act as non-bearing walls, insulators, finishing plasters, and blocks.
 The material has low mechanical properties and low thermal conductivity, making it ideal for insulation material.
 Hempcrete blocks have a low carbon footprint and are effectively carbon sinks.
 Widespread codes and specifications still need to be developed for the widespread usage of hempcrete, but it shows promise to replace current non-bearing construction materials that negatively impact the environment.